Quick response, friendly and professional. Didn't feel rushed or pressured. I would use this company again and will recommend them to everyone I know.

 Alex was very professional and knowledgeable about the AC unit.
 Service was fast and prompt!
 Definitely will use Adon again

-Performed a 6 system spring maintenance ( heat pump/AC /Gas).
+Performed a 1 system spring maintenance ( gas).
 Tasks performed.
-1. Visually inspected condenser coil for debris/ dirty 2.
-Inspected condenser fan motor.
+1. Visually inspected condenser coil for debris/ dirty,,noticed doesn’t have surge protection, recommended to install one .
+2. Inspected condenser fan motor.
 3. Inspected condenser fan blades.
 4. Inspected/ cleaned wiring connections.
-5. Tested compressor/ condenser fan motor capacitor.
+5. Tested compressor/ condenser fan motor capacitor,,,failed,, was replaced today.
 6. Checked refrigerant pressures.
 7. Checked compressor amp draw.
 8. Checked condenser fan motor amp draw.
 9. Inspected / replaced return filter.
-10. Inspected return plenum for debris/ dirty,,,,,#2,4,6,7 will need a duct cleaning, return plenums are very dusty.
+10. Inspected return plenum for debris/ dirty.
 11. Inspected evaporator coil.
-12. Inspected blower motor/ blower wheel,,,#2,6,7 are dusty , highly recommend a blower cleaning.
+12. Inspected blower motor/ blower wheel,, it’s dusty, highly recommended a blower cleaning.
 13. Checked blower amp draw.
 14. Measured temperature differential .
-15. Inspected drain lines.
+15. Inspected drain lines,,,it doesn’t have any water safety switch installed, highly recommended to install one of them and benefits of having it.
 16. Washed condenser unit.
-Found #6 low on refrigerant, proceeded to do a leak search, found it at the evaporator coil,,, this will be replaced.
-Outdoor unit #1 guest room capacitor outside of manufacturer specs 3
+17. Tested contactor.
+Found no more issues/ concerns at